Léo Picard

 • “When Employment Sours, Do Elections Turn Bitter?” (single authored)

-The tone of recent U.S. elections has been predominantly negative, raising concerns that politicians’ use of personal attacks and incivility is fueling anger, threatening the cohesion of society, and inciting violence.
-This paper investigates the role of economic hardship in driving negative communication strategies, using the China trade shock as a natural experiment on local manufacturing employment.
-Leveraging video data covering the universe of political advertising on TV from 2002 to 2020, I employ language models to recover transcripts and annotate them for the presence, intensity, and aim of attacks on political opponents.
-Results suggest that local unemployment amplifies the use of political attacks for ads favoring challenger candidates only, consistent with incumbents being portrayed as responsible for economic outcomes faced by the electorate.
-A one standard deviation increase in local unemployment between 1991 and 2011, which corresponds to a two percentage point increase in the mean unemployment rate, increases the share of challenger airings containing at least one attack (i.e., the extensive margin) by about four percentage points.
-The effect is strongest in the 2006-2008 election cycle, in which the intensive margin also increases by about one additional attack for every four such airings.
-Further results do not show any shift in the aim of attacks—whether toward policies or personal characteristics of the opponent—providing no evidence that higher unemployment reinforces the policy debate or diverts the attention away from candidates’ policies.
+The tone of recent U.S. elections has been predominantly negative, raising concerns that politicians’ use of personal attacks and aggressive language is fueling anger, threatening the cohesion of society, and inciting violence.
+This paper investigates the role of economic hardship in driving negative political communication, using the China trade shock as a natural experiment affecting manufacturing unemployment in the United States.
+Leveraging unstructured data on televised political advertising from 2000 to 2022, I employ language models to recover transcripts and annotate them for the presence, intensity, and aim of attacks on political opponents.
+Results suggest that local exposure to the China shock amplifies the use of political attacks only in ads favoring challenger candidates.
+A one standard deviation increase in import exposure raises the share of challenger airings containing at least one attack by about two percentage points for three election cycles, from 2008–2010 to 2016–2018.
+Moreover, the aim of attacks shifts from policy-focused critiques to personal attacks, with language becoming gradually more toxic.
+These findings suggest that economic hardship slowly steers electoral communication away from policy debate and toward more divisive rhetoric.

 • “Echoes of Anger in Democracy: Independent Campaign Expenditures And Attack Ads in U.S. Politics” (with Alois Stutzer and Patrick Balles)